Python String find() Method: Locate the Position of a Substring in a String | Syntax, Examples & Use Cases

 Explanation:

-Tip: To perform a case-insensitive search, convert both strings to lowercase first:
+To perform a case-insensitive search, both strings can be converted to lowercase before running the method.

 text.lower().find("python")